daudix/daudix.one/posts/migration-from-github-to-codeberg.md

 Things have changed since then, but this post is not about this (or is it).

-GitHub is biggest Git service that every developer knows about, a lot of open source projects use it because it provides free hosting and very convenient tools such as Actions and Pages, but not everything is perfect, and where there are Microsoft there are bad stuff.
+GitHub is the biggest Git service that every developer knows about, a lot of open source projects use it because it provides free Git hosting and very convenient tools such as Actions and Pages, but not everything is perfect, and where there Microsoft there are bad stuff.

 It is owned by Microsoft for a long time, which is the first red sign. ~~When [Russo-Ukrainian War](https://en.wikipedia.org/wiki/Russo-Ukrainian_War) began, GitHub started [suspending accounts and deleting repositories](https://www.jessesquires.com/blog/2022/04/19/github-suspending-russian-accounts) of Russian developers who has nothing to do with war but the fact that they were in Russia~~ (info varies).
 Last year they launched [Copilot](https://github.com/features/copilot) - an AI code completion and suggestion software [trained on FOSS projects](https://githubcopilotinvestigation.com), violating the GPL license.
-Microsoft itself has not the cleanest history with FOSS and Linux, if I will list every incident here it will take a lot of time.
+Microsoft itself has not the cleanest history with FOSS and Linux, and if I will list every incident here it will take a lot of time.

 Recently I were contributing to [some](https://codeberg.org/Bavarder/Bavarder) [projects](https://codeberg.org/Imaginer/Imaginer) hosted on Codeberg, and I had to create an account and use it for some time, and...
 I liked it!
-The UI of Codeberg; the workflow and the overall _vibe_ were really nice, the fact that Codeberg is very open with Community helped a lot too.
+The UI of Codeberg; the workflow and the overall _vibe_ were really nice, the fact that Codeberg is very open with its Community helped a lot too.

 > Codeberg is non-profit powered by [Forgejo](https://forgejo.org) - a soft-fork of [Gitea](https://about.gitea.com) created after some suspicious stuff happened with it.

-And I have started thinking of and preparing for migration.
+And I started thinking of and preparing for migration.

 _Why not GitLab?_

-Because...
+Good question, because...
 I don't know, I just liked Codeberg so much :)

 ## Migration

-Finally, after deciding that I'll migrate my personal repositories to Codeberg I have created a [poll](https://mstdn.social/@Daudix/110680533037666405),in which asked what to do with repositories on GitHub, people decided that adding small note in README that tells about migration and gives a link to repository on Codeberg, and then archiving were the best approach, [and so I did it!](https://mstdn.social/@Daudix/110685982530642051)
+After final decision that I will migrate my personal repositories to Codeberg I have created a [poll](https://mstdn.social/@Daudix/110680533037666405),in which asked what to do with repositories on GitHub, people decided that adding small note in README that tells about migration and gives a link to repository on Codeberg, and then archiving were the best approach, [and so I did it!](https://mstdn.social/@Daudix/110685982530642051)

 ### Repositories